Rig-Labs/moor-docs/07-collateral-types.md

 It is important to remain stable, secure, and decentralized

-Moor Protocol will support multiple collateral types.
+Moor will support multiple collateral types.
 We have included a host of Liquid staking tokens which will allow massive amounts of liquidity to be unlocked, ensuring that there is enough collateral to grow the stablecoin market cap long-term.

 **Collateral Types Supported:**